baeddavid/jds/README.md

 ## Priority Queue

 Linked Queue is implemented via an array.
 Below are the methods for the `Priority Queue` class.

+You can create a priority queue by calling
+`new jds.PriorityQueue()`
+assuming you gave the package import a name of `jds`.
 ## Methods

 | Method  | Description |